 Graduate Degree Programs

 The Department of Chemical and Biomolecular Engineering offers graduate programs leading to the Master of Science and the Doctor of Philosophy degrees.
-Those interested should write to the address above for application materials and a departmental brochure, which gives greater detail on programs, offerings, admission, degree requirements, and financial aid.
+Students are not admitted into the program with the intention of earning a terminal Master's degree; however, students may obtain a Master's degree as a milestone on the path to completing their Ph.D. degree.
 Opportunity also exists for specializing in computational science and engineering within the department's graduate programs via the Computational Science and Engineering (CSE) Option.

 Candidates for advanced degrees in chemical engineering should have a background in chemistry and chemical engineering comparable to the training offered in the undergraduate chemical engineering curriculum at the University of Illinois at Urbana-Champaign.
 Students whose prior training is deficient in one or more basic areas of chemistry or chemical engineering will be admitted with the understanding that their deficiencies will be removed to the extent prescribed by their advisers.
 Graduate College admission requirements also apply.
 In addition, applicants must submit results from the Graduate Record Examination (GRE) general test.

-International students whose native language is not English are required to have a minimum paper-based Test of English as a Foreign Language (TOEFL) score of 610 (257 on the computer-based test).
+International students whose native language is not English are required to have a minimum Test of English as a Foreign Language (TOEFL iBT) total score of 103.
 In addition, teaching is a requirement in the chemical engineering graduate program and there are special requirements for applicants whose native language is not English.
-The University requires a minimum Test of Spoken English (TSE) score of 50 for a contact teaching assistant appointment.
-It is desirable for applicants whose native language is not English to provide TSE scores in order to receive full consideration for admission and financial aid.
+The University requires a minimum of 24 on the spoken section of the iBT, or a Test of Spoken English (TSE) score of 50, for a contact teaching assistant appointment.
+Applicants with lower scores may still be considered for admission, but successful completion of English courses would be required before being allowed to teach.

 Multi-institutional Ph.D.
 Degree with National University of Singapore